Maximum security inmates take over Tucker unit, officers inside

 As of 6:10 p.m. the department was in contact with the involved inmates.
 Graves said those conversations are proceeding in a positive direction.

 At 6:15 p.m. two of the correctional officers have been released with no major injuries.
-One inmate involved in the initial disturbance was hurt and is being taken to the hospital.
+One inmate who was not involved in the initial disturbance was hurt and is being taken to the hospital.

+As of 6:45 p.m., the disturbance has been resolved.
+The Maximum Security Unit will begin the process of returning to normal operation.

-Emergency Response Teams from the Department of Correction are on the scene.
-Arkansas State Police also has CID investigators on scene.
+Emergency Response Teams from the Department of Correction and Arkansas State Police CID investigators are on the scene.

 According to Bill Sadler, public information officer for state police, they will begin their investigation once ADC clears or calls for it.